Daksh-Coding/GroundTruth-Ai-Hackathon---Daksh-Kothari/README.md

 **Output (What we get):**
 * **A Downloadable ZIP File containing:**
     * 3+ High-resolution marketing images (Product perfectly placed in AI-generated scenes).
+> [!Note]
+> Limited to 5 currently due to credit limits, but can be extended by small modifications in code, just by increasing 'for' loop limit.
+But remember to use a api key which have higher limits.
     * A text file containing matching AI-generated ad copy (Captions & Hashtags).

 ---